Academic Integrity and Artificial Intelligence

 The TIU-produced and maintained guide to Artificial Intelligence for Teaching and Learning in Higher Education is an excellent place to start for information on artificial intelligence basics as well as teaching with generative artificial intelligence, assessment design considerations, and the broader issues of bias and copyright.
 The section on AI and Assessment Design includes information and advice on developing acceptable use statements for assessments.

 The 2024 Epigeum Academic Integrity Learning Modules for staff and students include discussions of the appropriate uses of artificial intelligence.
+Guidelines for using EAILM in Teaching at UniSA provide information around these modules and how they inform teaching practice.

 The TIU’s Academic Development offerings regularly include discussion of artificial intelligence.
 Staff are also welcome to book a consultation with TIU staff to discuss how to integrate artificial intelligence use into courses and assessments.